NYIT Information Security Policy and Incident Response Procedures

 - Have all contracts reviewed by the Office of General Counsel who will ensure that vendors are also compliant with our policies.

-- Instruct employees to report possible information breaches, including lost or stolen computing or mobile devices to the department head who in turn will report it to the General Counsel and the Chief Information Technology Officer.
+- Instruct employees to report possible information breaches, including lost or stolen computing or mobile devices to the department head who in turn will report it to the General Counsel and the Chief Information Officer.

 Responsibility of All Employees